siemens/ix/packages/documentation/docs/controls/navigation/_basic-navigation_styleguide.md

 ### Breakpoint small (sm) – mobile phone (10/11)
 -  `only screen and (min-width: 36em)`
-- Navigation menu disappears and the icon moves into the application header
+- The navigation menu disappears and the icon moves into the application header
 - Clicking the icon displays the navigation menu as an overlay

 ### Example